-For every business that welcomes customers onto its premises, personal injury lawsuits are a cost of doing business.
-Even when businesses are fortunate enough to avoid lawsuits for several years, the costs of potential lawsuits may nonetheless be reflected in the bottom line through insurance and other costs.
+For every company, big or small, that welcomes customers or visitors onto its premises, personal injury lawsuits are a cost of doing business.
+Even when businesses are fortunate enough to avoid being sued for several years, the potential for civil liability for injuries may nonetheless be reflected in the bottom line through insurance and other costs.

 Every customer has a right to feel relatively safe when stepping foot on the premises of a business.
 The business has an obligation to provide a reasonably safe environment for the customer to shop.
 When the business fails to meet that obligation, and the customer becomes injured, the customer may be able to sue the business for the resulting injuries.